Vining Lab at Penn Dental Medicine

 PhD Student

-Asal is a first-year PhD student in Materials Science and Engineering.
+Asal is a third-year PhD student in Materials Science and Engineering.
 She earned her bachelor's degree from the University of Tehran, where she researched photocatalysis.
 Her interests have since shifted to biomaterials, and she is passionate about developing new materials and exploring their applications.

 Kexin Zhang